Salesforce: History

-Salesforce was founded in 1999 by former Oracle executive Marc Benioff, together with Parker Harris, Dave Moellenhoff, and Frank Dominguez as a software as a service (SaaS) company.
+Salesforce was founded on March 8, 1999, by former Oracle executive Marc Benioff, together with Parker Harris, Dave Moellenhoff, and Frank Dominguez as a software-as-a-service (SaaS) company.
+The first prototype of Salesforce was launched in November 1999.

 Two of Salesforce's earliest investors were Larry Ellison, the co-founder and first CEO of Oracle, and Halsey Minor, the founder of CNET.

-Salesforce was severely affected by the dot-com bubble bursting at the beginning of the new millennium, with the company laying off 20% of its workforce.
+Salesforce was severely affected by the dot-com bubble bursting at the beginning of the new millennium, resulting in the company laying off 20% of its workforce.
 Despite its losses, Salesforce continued strong during the early 2000s.
-Salesforce also gained notability during this period for its "the end of software" tagline and marketing campaign, in which it also hired actors to hold up signs with its slogan outside a Siebel Systems conference.
-Salesforce's revenue continued to increase from 2000 to 2003, with 2003's revenue skyrocketing from $5.4 million in the fiscal year 2001 to over $100 million by December 2003.
+Salesforce also gained notability during this period for its "the end of software" tagline and marketing campaign, and even hired actors to hold up signs with its slogan outside a Siebel Systems conference.
+Salesforce's revenue continued to increase, moving from $5.4 million in 2000 to $22.4 million in 2001.

-Also in 2003, Salesforce held its first annual Dreamforce conference in San Francisco.
+In 2003, Salesforce held its first annual Dreamforce conference in San Francisco.
+There were around 1300 attendees and 50 exhibitors at the conference.

 In June 2004, the company had its initial public offering on the New York Stock Exchange under the stock symbol CRM and raised US$110 million.
-In 2006, Salesforce launched IdeaExchange, a platform that allows customers to connect with company product managers.
+In 2006, Salesforce launched Idea Exchange, a platform that allows customers to connect with company product managers.

 In 2009, Salesforce passed $1 billion in annual revenue.
 Also, in 2009, the company launched Service Cloud, an application that helps companies manage service conversations about their products and services.

 In 2014, the company released Trailhead, a free online learning platform.
 In October 2014, Salesforce announced the development of its Customer Success Platform.
 In September 2016, Salesforce announced the launch of Einstein, an artificial intelligence platform that supports several of Salesforce's cloud services.
+It reportedly acquired a 20-year license to be the exclusive business-oriented software company allowed to use Albert Einstein's likeness for $20 million.

+Salesforce launched the Sustainability Cloud (Net Zero Cloud as of 2022), which is used by companies to track progress towards achieving their net zero emissions goals.

-In 2019, Salesforce joined the Dow Jones Industrial Average, replacing energy giant and Standard Oil-descendant ExxonMobil.
+In 2020, Salesforce joined the Dow Jones Industrial Average, replacing energy giant and Standard Oil-descendant ExxonMobil.
 Salesforce's ascension to the Dow Jones was concurrent with that of Amgen and Honeywell.
 Because the Dow Jones factors its components by market price, Salesforce was the largest technology component of the index at its accession.

 Across 2020 and 2021, Salesforce saw some notable leadership changes; in February 2020, co-chief executive officer Keith Block stepped down from his position in the company.
 Marc Benioff remained as chairman and chief executive officer.
 In February 2021, Amy Weaver, previously the chief legal officer, became CFO.
 Former CFO Mark Hawkins announced that he would be retiring in October.
 In November 2021, Bret Taylor was named vice chair and co-CEO of the company.